stargate/stargate/apis/sgv2-docsapi/README.md

 ### Partitioner limitations

-The Stargate Docs API V2 supports open-source Cassandra `3.11.x` and `4.0.x` lines, with a limitation of using the `Murmur3Partitioner`, `ByteOrderedPartitioner` or `OrderPreservingPartitioner` at the data store.
+The Stargate Docs API V2 supports open-source Cassandra `4.0.x` line, with a limitation of using the `Murmur3Partitioner`, `ByteOrderedPartitioner` or `OrderPreservingPartitioner` at the data store.
 Other partitioners have limited support, and if used, will result in inability to properly search collections using `$or` conditions.
 All other features are supported regardless of the partitioner used.
 This limitation will be removed with the release of Cassandra `4.2.0`.